Finding the Best Setting for Bispecific T-Cell Engagers in Multiple Myeloma

 Transcript:

 Using those bispecific [T-cell] engagers in the right setting is important.
-For example, utilizing talquetamab, a GPRC5D bispecific antibody, as a pre-CAR T drug to control myeloma prior to administering CAR T has helped us with decreasing CRS and ICANS.
+For example, utilizing talquetamab, a GPRC5D bispecific antibody, as a pre–CAR T drug to control myeloma prior to administering CAR T has helped us with decreasing CRS and ICANS.
 [Additionally, regarding] my experience with teclistamab, if it’s used in patients who are rapidly progressing with large disease burden, then it might not provide as much efficacy as it does for other patients.
-I feel the future directions will be regarding how to use it, when to use it, [and] which population is more fit for those treatments.
+I feel the future directions will be regarding how to use it, when to use it, [and] which population is most fit for those treatments.

-Also, we have noticed that when you start the treatment in the first month or 2, you get a drop of about 30% in the survival curves, indicating that those patients did not respond to treatment.
-Predicting who [make up that] 30% is important, and this has to do with the host immune system, fitness, as well as the cancer cell soluble BCMA levels.
+Also, we have noticed that when you start the treatment in the first month or two, you get a drop of about 30% in the survival curves, indicating that those patients did not respond to treatment.
+Predicting who [makes up that] 30% is important, and this has to do with the host immune system, fitness, as well as the cancer cell soluble BCMA levels.
 Those are the important takeaways.

 Reference